dgaray01/proxylinker/README.md

 # ProxyLinker

 **ProxyLinker** is a Node.js-based reverse proxy system that enables you to access services running on devices behind NAT or firewalls without direct port forwarding.
-It creates a secure WebSocket tunnel between a Raspberry Pi (or any device) and a VPS, allowing traffic to flow seamlessly.
+It creates a secure WebSocket tunnel between a Raspberry Pi (or any device) and a Public Server, allowing traffic to flow seamlessly.

 ---